Who knows my social security number?

 Can I get a new social security number?

 It’s not easy to get a new social security number.
 You can submit an application for a new SSN with the Social Security Administration under certain circumstances.
 For example:

 - Identity theft victims that continue to be disadvantaged by use his or her original number

 - A social security number assigned to more than one person.

 - Sequential numbers assigned to family members causing mis-merged credit reporting files.

 When a new SSN is assigned, the new number is cross-referenced with the original number so that the person receives credit for all earnings under both numbers.

 To request a new SSN, contact a Social Security office near you.
 You will need to complete an application, show documents that establish U.S. citizenship, age, identity, and evidence of any legal name change, if appropriate.
 The application must explain the reasons for needing a new number and provide credible evidence and documents that detail the reasons for needing a new number.

-Flitter Milz is a consumer protection law firm that represents people with issues that stem from identity theft such as credit reporting problems and contact from debt collectors.
-Contact us today to discuss how the consumer laws may help you.
+Flitter Milz is a nationally recognized consumer protection law firm that represents victims of credit report accuracy and privacy issues, and those who have experienced abusive collection tactics.
+Contact us today for a free legal consultation to discuss how the consumer laws may help you.